 Choosing a school

-Once everything is set and done, all is left is to choose a reliable and reasonably priced flight school.
+Once everything is set and done, all that is left is to choose a reliable and reasonably priced flight school.
 It’s easier said than done but there are many sites and forums where you can see reviews and comparisons of different flight schools from different countries.

 It is also important to choose between the two paths you can take.
 Modular or integrated training.

-Contrary to this, an integrated training usually gives a ‘zero to airline’ option.
+Contrary to this, integrated training usually gives a ‘zero to airline’ option.
 You will have to pay for the whole course at the beginning.
 This is usually possible in multiple installments, but you are bounded by a contract.

 But you’ll have to plan further ahead, you might get less care and handholding.
 For example, if your school operates internationally or you change it in the process then you’ll probably have to organize the way you travel between locations and you’ll have to find your own accommodations.
 But this gives you much greater flexibility and if you do it right then ultimately it will be cheaper.